influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/artifactLocation.md

 withUrl(url)
 ```

-URL of the artifact
+"URL of the artifact"

 ## obj oss

-OSSArtifact is the location of an Alibaba Cloud OSS artifact
+"OSSArtifact is the location of an Alibaba Cloud OSS artifact"

 ### fn oss.withBucket